prasidh-v/E-yantra-robotics-competition-2024-25-Balancing-bot/README.md

 ### This repo consists of the entire timeline and all the source codes related to the competition.
 ### We participated in an International Level competition conducted by IIT Bombay, E-yantra Robotics Competition, We chose to participate in the **Balancing Builder Bot** theme.
 ## Team members:
 * ### Prasidh V (Me)
 * ### [Pranav PKV](https://github.com/pranav-co)
 * ### [Samarth S S](https://github.com/samarthsugur)
 * ### [Sriram CS](https://github.com/sriramcs24)
 ## The timeline:
 * # Stage 1
 * ### Task 0: Software installation and testing   <br>  --> We installed CoppeliaSim and tested basic code given by eyrc. <br> --> We attended a basic quiz related to our theme.
-* ### Task1: <br> This task is divided into 3 sub tasks: <br>   <br> --> Task1A: Math modelling using python  <br>  In this task, We learnt how to solve a system of given non-linear equations to find the below parameters using python: <br> <br> -> Equilibrium points <br>  -> Jacobian Matrices <br> -> Eigen values <br> -> Stability <br> -> LQR gain matrix <br>    <br>  --> Task1B: Balancing of the bot <br>  Here we learnt to write a programme in python to balance the bot, we had to balance it in the upright positon, we learnt how a PID controller works and we had to implement it, It was a pretty difficult task at the beginning as we didn't know anything PID controller, it was quite difficult tuning the bot, but we could finally get it working. <br>  <br>  --> Task1C: Yaw Control & Path Traversal  <br> Here we learnt to programme the bot to move forward & backward and turn left & right, it's a pretty simple task.
+* ### Task1: <br> This task is divided into 3 sub tasks: <br>   <br> --> Task1A: Math modelling using python  <br>  In this task, We learnt how to solve a system of given non-linear equations to find the below parameters using python: <br> <br> -> Equilibrium points <br>  -> Jacobian Matrices <br> -> Eigen values <br> -> LQR gain matrix <br>    <br>  --> Task1B: Balancing of the bot <br>  Here we learnt to write a programme in python to balance the bot, we had to balance it in the upright positon, we learnt how a PID controller works and we had to implement it, It was a pretty difficult task at the beginning as we didn't know anything about PID controller, it was quite difficult tuning the bot, but we could finally get it working. <br>  <br>  --> Task1C: Yaw Control & Path Traversal  <br> Here we learnt to programme the bot to move forward & backward and turn left & right, it's a pretty simple task.
 * ### Task2: <br> This task is divided into 2 sub tasks:  <br>   <br>  --> Task2A: Balancing bot with manipulator for pick and place <br>  We programmed the claw to move up & down, open & close.
 It was quite a difficult task, In in this task we just picked up the box from one place and dropped it in another place. <br> Check out the video: https://github.com/user-attachments/assets/3761fefe-b27b-4aca-ba5b-3aed9f5e981a